Quigg Lawrence

-Raymond Quigg Lawrence Jr. is an American bishop of the Anglican Church in North America.
+Raymond Quigg Lawrence Jr. (born July 10, 1959) is an American bishop of the Anglican Church in North America.
 He was consecrated in 2013 as bishop suffragan in the Atlantic coast network of PEARUSA, which in 2016 became the Anglican Diocese of Christ Our Hope.
-Since 1989, he has been rector of the Church of the Holy Spirit in Roanoke County, Virginia.
+From 1989 to 2025, he was rector of the Church of the Holy Spirit in Roanoke County, Virginia.

 Early life and education

 Lawrence was raised in Richmond, Virginia, the oldest of three children.
 His father, R. Quigg Lawrence Sr., was a Navy veteran and marketer who worked on the creative team that developed the Virginia Is for Lovers campaign.
 The elder Lawrence was also a recording studio executive who employed a young Bruce Springsteen, and music promoter, and his son worked as security for acts like David Bowie.

 Lawrence attended Collegiate School in Richmond, graduating in 1977.
-He spent two years at the University of Virginia, where he said he majored in "fraternity mayhem."
-His ambitions to become a doctor frustrated by his alcohol abuse and womanizing, he left UVA and spent 1979 and 1980 working as an EMT and paramedic in Richmond and at the 1980 Winter Olympics in Lake Placid, New York.
+He spent three years at the University of Virginia, where he said he majored in "fraternity mayhem."
+His ambitions to become a doctor frustrated by his partying and womanizing, he left UVA and spent part of 1979 and all of 1980 working as an EMT and paramedic in Richmond and at the 1980 Winter Olympics in Lake Placid, New York.
 He came to Christian faith after a fellow surfer gave him a copy of John Stott's Basic Christianity.

 Lawrence has said that he received his call to ministry while working as a paramedic:

 Lawrence finished his undergraduate degree in emergency medicine at Central Washington University, then enrolled in Virginia Theological Seminary, where he earned his M.Div.
 Lawrence also met Annette Fleet after completing seminary, and they married in 1986.
 They have three adult children and seven grandchildren.
 Lawrence later received a doctorate from Gordon-Conwell Theological Seminary.